It’s a question we often get asked about our orchids: When should you repot them?

 Generally, Phalaenopsis orchids should be repotted every one to two years, but sometimes you might need to repot them sooner.

-Inspect your orchid plant periodically.
+Inspect your orchid plants periodically.
 Look carefully at the texture of the potting medium.
 If it appears to be breaking down or compacting, it’s time to repot.
 To check for excess moisture accumulation, remove the clear plastic grower pot from the decorative pot and inspect the plant’s roots.
 Healthy Phalaenopsis orchid roots should be a healthy green color.
 If roots look brown or soft, they are drowning in too much water.
-Roots that have turned grayish-white are not receiving enough water.
+Roots that have turned grayish white are not receiving enough water.

 Once you notice your orchid’s roots seem too crowded in its current container, it’s time to repot your orchid.
-If you see roots beginning to grow up from the plant stem or start to crawl over the side of the pot, it’s a telltale sign your pot has become too small.
+If you see roots beginning to grow from the plant stem or start to crawl over the side of the pot, it’s a telltale sign your pot has become too small.
+This does not include aerial roots, which always live above the surface of the soil.

 New Phalaenopsis orchid owners often mistake the plants' natural, tangled growing pattern as a sign that their orchid is pot-bound and in need of repotting.
-As long as roots are loosely twisting and overlapping – the normal growth pattern for moth orchids – you can wait to repot.
+If roots are loosely twisting and overlapping, you can wait to repot.
 Tightly tangled roots show that your orchid needs repotting.
 Repotting your orchid will provide it with the nutrients it needs to flourish and bloom.

 What Else Do I Need to Know About Repotting Orchids?